pablodecm/phd_thesis/src/103_chapter_3.md

 statements of the resulting reconstructed physical objects and their relation with the actual unobserved particles going through the detector.
-Particle identification (e.g. jet b-tagging) and fine-tuned momentum regressions on the reconstructed objects can also be though as inference of latent variables, which amounts of using a additional the detector information around an object to measure more precisely its properties, the type of particle that produced the detector readouts clustered in the former and a more precise determination of the momenta in the latter.
+Particle identification (e.g. jet b-tagging) and fine-tuned momentum regressions on the reconstructed objects can also be though of as inference of latent variables, which amounts to using additional the detector information around an object to measure more precisely its properties, such as the type of particle that produced the detector readouts clustered in the former, and a more precise determination of the momenta in the latter.

-One aspect of the generative model that complicates both reconstruction and statistical inference has not been discussed yet is that efficient representations of the latent spaces of simulated events are not easily represented as a fixed-size real vector
+One aspect of the generative model that complicates both reconstruction and statistical inference has not which has not been discussed yet is that efficient representations of the latent spaces of simulated events are not easily represented as a fixed-size real vector
 $\boldsymbol{z} \in \mathcal{Z} \subseteq \mathbb{R}^o$.
 Let us
 consider as an example the parton-level latent information
-$\boldsymbol{z}_\textrm{p}$, which amounts to a short list of particles produced.
-The total number of particles, and the number of particles of each type is variable, thus $\boldsymbol{z}_\textrm{p}$ is better represented by a set (or several sets, one for each particle type):
+$\boldsymbol{z}_\textrm{p}$, which amounts to a short list of produced particles.
+The total number of particles, and the number of particles of each type are variable, thus $\boldsymbol{z}_\textrm{p}$ is better represented by a set (or several sets, one for each particle type):
 $$